-The following has been prepared to allow you and your parents to consider the elective subjects that will be available to you next year.
 Therefore, you should choose carefully those subjects which appeal to you and will be of use to you in your later study for the Higher School Certificate, TAFE or in employment.
 Please do not choose subjects for any lesser reason, such as, to be with your friends in a class of their choosing.
 This type of selection could lead you to frustration and a lack of fulfilment of your educational and vocational needs.

 In Stage 4 (Years 7 and 8), all courses have been common to all students.
-In Stage 5 (Years 9 and 10), this will not be the case.

-However for the next two years, Religious Education, English, Mathematics, Science, Geography, History, and Personal Development, Health and Physical Education will be compulsory courses for all students.
+In Stage 5 (Years 9 and 10), Religious Education, English, Mathematics, Science, Geography, History, and Personal Development, Health and Physical Education are compulsory courses for all students and two electives can be chosen.